 The ground of adultery can be used where your husband or wife has had sexual intercourse with someone else of the opposite sex (so if your husband had sex with a man this does not count as adultery).
 It must be actual sexual intercourse - not just a kiss or ‘heavy petting’.

-If you decide to file for divorce on grounds of adultery, you must do so within six months of discovering that your spouse cheated on you.
-But you cannot give adultery as a reason if you lived together as a couple for 6 months after you found out about it.
+If you decide to file for divorce on grounds of adultery, it is best to do so within 6 months of discovering that your spouse cheated on you.
+However, you cannot give adultery as a reason if you lived together as a couple for 6 months after you found out about it.

 You can only use the ground of adultery if you are the ‘innocent’ party (ie your husband or wife slept with someone else - not if you committed adultery).
 However, if you both had sexual relationships with other people, either husband or wife can file for divorce.